 The length of time the Portfolio has held a particular security is not generally a consideration in investment decisions.
 A change in the securities held by the Portfolio is known as "portfolio turnover."
 When a portfolio manager deems it appropriate and particularly during periods of volatile market movements, the Portfolio may engage in frequent and active trading of portfolio securities to achieve its investment objective.
 Higher portfolio turnover (e.g., an annual rate greater than 100% of the average value of the Portfolio's portfolio) involves correspondingly greater expenses to the Portfolio, including brokerage commissions or dealer markups and other transaction costs on the sale of securities and reinvestments in other securities.
 Such sales may also result in realization of taxable capital gains, including short-term capital gains (which are generally taxed at ordinary income tax rates).
 The trading costs and tax effects associated with portfolio turnover may adversely affect the Portfolio's performance.
+In addition to indirectly bearing the expenses associated with portfolio turnover of the Acquired Funds, the Portfolio will directly bear these expenses to the extent that it invests in other securities and instruments.
 Please see the Portfolio's "Portfolio Summary-Portfolio Turnover" or the "Financial Highlights" in this prospectus for the portfolio turnover rates of the Portfolio.